razshare/frizzante-docs/docs/web-sockets.md

-You can automatically upgrade http requests to web sockets with `frz.SendWebSocketUpgrade()`.
+You can upgrade http requests to web sockets with `frz.SendWebSocketUpgrade()`.

 ```go
 frz.ServerRouteApi(srv, "GET /",